-Penne alla pepper vodka is a hot take on an Italian-American modern classic.
-Using pepper vodka instead of plain vodka, this recipe has a spicy kick to the creamy pasta dish.
+Penne alla pepper vodka is a spicy take on an Italian-American modern classic.
+Using pepper vodka instead of plain vodka, this recipe has more of a kick than your standard creamy pasta dish.

 It’s Been A Long Time…